 Mayd receives 13 million euros

-Medication delivery service Mayd has raised €13 million in a funding round.
-Target Global led the funding round, and 468 Capital and Earlybird also invested in the new startup from McMakler founders Lukas Pieczonka and Hanno Heintzenberg.
-Also backing are Flixbus founders, Amorelie founder Lea-Sophie Cramer, Auto1 founder Hakan Koç and Aitme CEO Emmanuel Pallua Mayd.
+The medication delivery service Mayd has raised 13 million euros in a financing round.
+Target Global led the financing round, while 468 Capital and Earlybird also invested in the new start-up from McMakler founders Lukas Pieczonka and Hanno Heintzenberg.
+The Flixbus founders, Amorelie founder Lea-Sophie Cramer, Auto1 founder Hakan Koç and Aitme Managing Director Emmanuel Pallua Mayd are also supporting the start-up.

 Newsletter